-Philippe Walter and colleagues at the Université Pierre et Marie Curie in Paris, France, have pinpointed gold nanoparticles inside human hair.
-Due to the different amino acids present in human hair, the researchers were able to reduce a solution of chloroauric acid to gold.
-The gold nanoparticles form mostly in the keratin-rich area of the hair shaft, and are arranged in a pattern of whirls like a fingerprint.
+Philippe Walter and colleagues at the in Paris, France, have pinpointed inside human hair.
+Due to the different present in human hair, the researchers were able to reduce a solution of to gold.
+The gold nanoparticles form mostly in the -rich area of the hair shaft, and are arranged in a pattern of whirls like a fingerprint.

 Scientists are exploring various uses, ranging from electronics and sensors to medical diagnostic tests and cancer treatments.
 Gold nanoparticles have already been used for drug delivery to treat certain diseases, and they have the potential for use as microelectrodes in hair.